 When you have a notepad, you can write down all the things you did in your previous workout, and refer to those notes in your next workout, making sure that this time around your going to do something to improve upon your previous performance.

 Its this continual act of reflection and building upon the last workout that will consistently allow your workouts to get progressively harder over time, which will help you stay on course with your specific goal.

 If your serious about making progress then writing down your workouts will only benefit you.

 If You Have Enjoyed This Article

 Thanks for taking the time to read this article on essential calisthenics workout equipment.
-I appreciate the opportunity to contribute to streetworkoutacademy.com.
+Thank you to Tykato Fitness for his contribution to streetworkoutacademy.com.

 Thanks for reading!